1,000+ Opportunities

 If you have special needs that cannot be accommodated through our website, please call us or visit our offices.
 Web Design by FunctionOne

-Based on current listing details, eligibility includes: Licensed child care providers, nonprofits, and for-profit entities in New York State.
+According to the current listing, eligibility includes: Licensed child care providers, nonprofits, and for-profit entities in New York State.
 Must demonstrate plan for increasing child care capacity and serving working families.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.